siserin/blind9/doc/arm/advanced.rst

 When ``dnssec-validation`` is set to ``auto``, a trust anchor for the DNS root zone will automatically be used.
-This trust anchor is provided as part of BIND and is kept up to date using RFC 5011 key management.
+This trust anchor is provided as part of BIND and is kept up to date using :rfc:`5011` key management.

 When ``dnssec-validation`` is set to ``yes``, DNSSEC validation will only occur if at least one trust anchor has been explicitly configured